 Bibi Jawindi:

-Her tomb is also constructed in a different architectural procedure, and it is of Islamic architecture combined with regional, Persian artistic work of Tiling and calligraphy.
-Even though Bibi Jawindi only served as a spiritual leader, her result is remembered for both its cultural and, to some extent, intellectual value for many followers and scholars.
+Her tomb is also constructed in a different architectural procedure, and it is of Islamic architecture combined with regional.
+Persian artistic work of Tiling and calligraphy.
+Even though Bibi Jawindi only served as a spiritual leader, her result is remembered for both its cultural.
+To some extent, intellectual value for many followers and scholars.

-, according to the process of the spiritual and the intellectual inheritance of the personalities like Bibi Jawindi the impacts are unconfined to the religious sphere and it has left combined cultural and social signature of faith, thinking mash up together with art.
-Both her life and doctrines are still significant as the persons and the efforts directed to the ultimate truth and spiritual calling.
+, according to the process of the spiritual and the intellectual inheritance of the personalities like Bibi Jawindi.
+The impacts are unconfined to the religious sphere and it has left combined cultural.
+Social signature of faith, thinking mash up together with art.
+Both her life and doctrines are still significant as the persons.
+The efforts directed to the ultimate truth and spiritual calling.

 Bibi Jawindi history:

-Bibi Jawindi was a well-defined sufi saint and mystic of the twelfth and thirteenth century AD, or the twelfth/sixteenth hijri century in present day Pakistan.
-She however is most famously known to have been buried in Uch Sharif a historical town in the province of Punjab.
-Superstitiously, Bibi Jawindi was venerated in terms of sanctity, religious practices and as a sheikha, which given her contribution extended the literature of Sufism reforming love, devotion and closeness to God.
-She was indeed one of the earlier women to write about the Sufi tradition when women were often confined to home and had little public life.
+Bibi Jawindi was a well-defined sufi saint and mystic of the twelfth and thirteenth century AD.
+The twelfth/sixteenth hijri century in present day Pakistan.
+Uch Sharif a historical town in the province of Punjab.
+Superstitiously, Bibi Jawindi was venerated in terms of sanctity, religious practices and as a sheikha.
+Her contribution extended the literature of Sufism reforming love, devotion and closeness to God.
+She was indeed one of the earlier women to write.

-It suffices to say that her existence is indissolubly connected with Sufism, the trend, which aimed at the denial of the world and the attainment of proximity to the Divine.
+It suffices to say that her existence is indissolubly connected with Sufism.
+The trend, which aimed at the denial of the world and the attainment of proximity to the Divine.
 Bibi Jawindi’s teaching was also pretty popular, and her sphere of influence extended far beyond the area.
-A tomb constructed for her represents the architecture of the area and contains elements of Islamic art and local art, stucco, tile work, and calligrafy.
-For centuries Gauri’s tomb has not only transformed into the sacred site but also icon of women power and authority in religious and social history of South Asia of later periods.
+A tomb constructed for her represents the architecture of the area and contains elements of Islamic art and local art.
+Stucco, tile work, and calligrafy.
+For centuries Gauri’s tomb has not only transformed into the sacred site but also icon.
+The women power and authority in religious and social history of South Asia of later periods.

 Bibi Jawindi overview:

-Bibi Jawindi was saint of Sufi path of 14th century and her alive and divine teachings people follow even to present time.
-She is best remembered as either a Mystical and Spiritual figure based in a city known as Uch Sharif that is today located in Punjab, Pakistan.
-Leading a life of saintliness and spirituality in the highly patriarchal Sufism, Bibi Jawindi was renowned for generosity, spiritual knowledge and clamor to spread the practices of love, spirituality and tranquility.
+Bibi Jawindi was saint of Sufi path of 14th century and her alive.
+Divine teachings people follow even to present time.
+She is best remembered as either a Mystical and Spiritual figure based in a city known.
+As Sharif that is today located in Punjab, Pakistan.
+Spiritual knowledge and clamor to spread the practices of love, spirituality and tranquility.

-She is survived with a tomb of Bibi Jawindi that remains a masterpiece of architecture with the perfect embellishment of Persian designs and local crafts.
-The tile decorations and graffiti inside the tomb can be attributed to her religious feeling as well as the arts of the era.
-With time, Bibi Jawindi has emerged as a role model for women saintly authority and an icon foreseen in Sufism as large.
-She’s the representation of more than just a woman with extended power over ordinary human lives but a symbol of life and work as a striving to reach the divine light in every person and in the whole world, pacifying it in love and peace .
+She is survived with a tomb of Bibi Jawindi that remains a masterpiece of architecture.
+The perfect embellishment of Persian designs and local crafts.
+Her religious feeling as well as the arts of the era.
+With time, Bibi Jawindi has emerged as a role model for women.
+Saintly authority and an icon foreseen in Sufism as large.
+She’s the representation of more than just a woman with extended power over ordinary human lives.
+A symbol of life and work as a striving to reach the divine.
+Light in every person and in the whole world, pacifying it in love and peace .

 Bibi Jawindi importance:

-Bibi Jawindi is an important figure or saint in the history of Sufism and the cultural history of South Asia generally and of women saints of the 14th century particularly.
-It is noteworthy that at this time when most of the religious authority belonged to males, she was a female Sufi saint.
-One of the major sources of spirituality provided by Bibi Jawindi was love, devotion and deliverance of the direct experiences of the Supreme Being; and her teachings had impact on followers outside the immediate confines of her tavern.
-As a means of promoting Sufi philosophical approach of peace, tolerance and love in the region she played an important part in the formation of the religion and culture of the area.
+Bibi Jawindi is an important figure or saint in the history of Sufism.
+The cultural history of South Asia generally and of women saints of the 14th century particularly.
+It is noteworthy that at this time when most of the religious authority belonged to males.
+She was a female Sufi saint.
+One of the major sources of spirituality provided by Bibi Jawindi was love.
+The devotion and deliverance of the direct experiences of the Supreme Being.
+Her teachings had impact on followers outside the immediate confines of her tavern.
+As a means of promoting Sufi philosophical approach of peace.
+The tolerance and love in the region she played an important part in the formation of the religion and culture of the area.

 Bibi Jawindi social part:

-The social role of Bibi Jawindi is not limited to the fact that she was spiritual leader; she also had a great part in defining social and cultural life of the 14th century, peculiarly Sufi.
-Hermits, prophets, and visionaries have been traditionally male, and Hildegard, creating an unusual positive female narrative, subverts conventional sexual behavior in women.
-Being in the spiritual community mainly composed mostly of men, she offered a critique to male-dominated spirituality which asserted that women could also be deep spiritual gurus.
+The social role of Bibi Jawindi is not limited to the fact that she was spiritual leader.
+She also had a great part in defining social and cultural life of the 14th century, peculiarly Sufi.
+Hermits, prophets, and visionaries have been traditionally male, and Hildegard.
+The creating an unusual positive female narrative, subverts conventional sexual behavior in women.
+She offered a critique to male-dominated spirituality which asserted that women could also be deep spiritual gurus.

-She being a social figure her teachings also propagated love, humility, and service to others, promoting levels of togetherness among her congregants.
-The audience of Bibi Jawindi included women of different societal statuses thus, showing them that they where equally as blessed and belonged to the same spiritual realm as he other woman of high status who followed her.
-By her actions and example she was able to establish a more tolerant environment for people of any status from women to prostitute which served as an example of people could be treated and be able to attain spiritual growth.
-Her tomb at Uch Sharif, changed into a shrine with a social and cultural cum religious rendezvous point for people to come and pay their respect to our heroine and seek the path to travel on with their own lives.
+She being a social figure her teachings also propagated love, humility.
+The service to others, promoting levels of togetherness among her congregants.
+The audience of Bibi Jawindi included women of different societal statuses thus, showing.
+Them where equally as blessed and belonged to the same spiritual realm.
+As he other woman of high status who followed her.
+By her actions and example she was able to establish a more tolerant environment for people of any status from women to prostitute.
+Her tomb at Uch Sharif, changed into a shrine with a social and cultural cum religious rendezvous point.
+The people to come and pay their respect to our heroine and seek the path to travel on with their own lives.

 Geographies:

-The squares with water fountains and reflecting pools around Bibi Jawindi’s tomb symbolize themes of water in the related Sindhi context as the parts of heavenly nature, purity, devotee meditation, and resting place for royalty.
-The design of garden where water is part of was a tradition valid for Persian and Mughal architects where the water splendor was added to sacred areas to beautify the appearance and thus create a divine environment; the same applies to Bibi Jawindi’s tomb.
-The bland appearance of the stone reflecting pools mirrored her teaching of spirituality and encouraged people to take time and think about their soul.
-The Word is in constant motion and it is associated with water, coming from the fountains or and streams which reflects the major Sufi principles: the outflow of divine wisdom and the soul feeding.
+The squares with water fountains and reflecting pools around Bibi Jawindi’s tomb symbolize themes.
+The water in the related Sindhi context as the parts of heavenly nature.
+The purity, devotee meditation, and resting place for royalty.
+The design of garden where water is part of was a tradition valid for Persian and Mughal architects.
+Thus create a divine environment the same applies to Bibi Jawindi’s tomb.
+The bland appearance of the stone reflecting pools mirrored her teaching of spirituality.
+The encouraged people to take time and think about their soul.
+Coming from the fountains or and streams which reflects the major Sufi principles.
+The outflow of divine wisdom and the soul feeding.

 Entrance Gateway Bibi Jawindi: